newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 * **name**: the name of the application, lower-case with minuses is usually a good idea, e.g. mygame
 * **package**: the Java package under which your code will live, e.g. com.badlogic.mygame
 * **mainClass**: the name of the main ApplicationListener of your app, e.g. MyGame
+* **sdkLocation**: the location of your android sdk, Intellij uses this if ANDROID_HOME is not set

 Putting it all together, you can run the project generator on the command line as follows:

-`java -jar gdx-setup.jar --dir mygame --name mygame --package com.badlogic.mygame --mainClass MyGame`
+`java -jar gdx-setup.jar --dir mygame --name mygame --package com.badlogic.mygame --mainClass MyGame --sdkLocation mySdkLocation`

 ### Project layout
 This will create a directory called `mygame`with the following layout: